 #75 Get a little Lost in Paris!

 Below, I’m pictured on the Pont Alexandre III.
 It is often hailed as one of the most beautiful bridges in the world.
 Honestly, there are fewer things that are more pleasant than spending an afternoon walking around the city of lights!
+And so, if you’re looking for what to do in Paris, then simply stroll out the door with no end goal in sight and simply see where your feet take you!

 #76 Enjoy free movies at Parc de la Villette